 As is usual in this age of the internet, this quest starts with a research into and acquisition of favorable tools.

 Writing instrument.
-Up until recently, a pencil was personally considered to be the best instrument and the mechanical pencil its ultimate form.
+Up until recently, a pencil was personally considered to be the best writing utensil and the mechanical pencil its ultimate form.
 The lead creates soft and pleasant markings that can easily be erased.
-Educational processes also required the pencil.
+Educational processes also usually require the pencil.
 But searching for the best mechanical pencil unwittingly became a gateway into the world of pens.

 Many people consider fountain pens to be the optimal writing tool as they provide ample pleasure, ease, cost-effectiveness, and an honest reflection of aptitude.
 The additional requirements of portability, quality, cost, and minimalist aesthetic then helped narrow the search down to the steel Kaweco Liliput fountain pen with a fine nib.
-(If not for the cost factor, a Schon DSGN Pocket Six would have been nice.)
 As a matter of preference, the pen also had to be fixed-point (constant stroke width) and transmit ink generously and confidently but not too thickly (hence the fine nib), all characteristics that contribute to minimalism and note-taking.

 As for the ink, a dark, permanent black seems ideal.
 For now, this is the De Atramentis Document Black.
 But ink selection may change as practices become more sophisticated.

 Recording medium.
 A paper notebook is the obvious choice, and apparently, specific types of paper are produced to work better with fountain pen inks.
-But since the type of paper is less critical than, say, its size, manipulability, or durability, an A5-sized Rhodia notebook was easily settled on.
+But since the type of paper is less critical than, say, its size, manipulability, or durability, Rhodia and Leuchtturm notebooks were easily settled on.

 Organisation & method.
 What to write?
 The intention is to maximise opportunities for writing and even take over previously digitally-bound duties when reasonable.
 Furthermore, this particular quest for calligraphic betterment proceeds alongside an adoption of the Getting Things Done (GTD) methodology, so the frequent use of notebooks will play a central part.